 - "Scorched Earth" plays it straight.
 The entire plot of the episode revolves around convincing the Ominous Floating Spaceship not to terraform a resettled civilization out of existence (not that the AI commanding it wants to, it's just too far into the process to start again somewhere else, so stopping would doom the species in hibernation on board).

 - Anubis's mothership over the capital of Kelowna on Jonas Quinn's homeworld of Langara.
-Less suspenseful for the viewers, as it is no doubt that Anubis wants to invade, but true for the people of Kelowna, who have never seen a Ha'tak before.
+Less suspenseful for the viewers, as there no doubt that Anubis wants to invade, but true for the people of Kelowna, who have never seen a Ha'tak before.
 This isn't an ordinary Ha'tak (which has a pyramid shape) but a much larger circular mothership.

 - Inverted in the episode "The Lost City", with the USS Prometheus floating over our heroes.
 In this case, defending them from Anubis's forces.

 - Another episode involves a Show Within a Show called Wormhole Xtreme! when a Human Alien ship descends through the clouds right where the show is being filmed.
 The creative director (who originally came on that ship) tells the cameraman to keep shooting.
-Everybody else just assumes the ship is a special effect, a few stagehands even pulling a Your Mask Needs Work on it, claiming they'll fix it up with CGI.
+Everybody else just assumes the ship is a special effect, a few stagehands even pulling a Your Costume Needs Work on it, claiming they'll fix it up with CGI.